 Lets talk Medal Of Honor (2010).

-Comparison: Medal Of Honor & The Looming Horror Of Death
+Comparison: Medal Of Honor and the Looming Horror of Death

 I really liked the two Medal of Honor reboots, Warfighter and all.
 Part of it was the “Based On True Events” aspect; I found that to be an interesting and unique selling point.